Kotarski/Layout-Prototype-Boards/README.md

 This tool has only been tested in Chrome.
 It is unlikely to work in other browsers.

 You will need to download the HTML, CSS, compiledJS and sample_files folders.
-Unfortunately currently a mechanism to generate your own schematic files has not been implemented, so only those in the sample_files folder are available (the .dasim ones).

-Simply open the the HTML file, and load a sample file.
+Simply open the the HTML file, and load a file.

+The sample_files folder contains some premade schematic files (.dasim) along with their layout solutions (.layout).

+You can also make your own schematic files using [this Schematic Design Tool](http://www-users.york.ac.uk/~dajp1/Temp/dasim.html) (Credit Dave Pearce, Department of Electronic Engineering, University of York).
+However, the Author notes that it is in development, and may change at short notice.

+Also note that not all components that are supported by the schematic tool are supported by this layout tool.

 # Sample Images